 Read more about Configuring a workflow in the official GitHub Help.

-If your GitHub action deploys to a publicly available URL, the simplest way to integrate Ghost Inspector is to use curl
+If your GitHub action deploys to a publicly available URL, the simplest way to integrate Ghost Inspector is with our CLI Docker image.

 jobs: